stcorp/muninn/README.rst

 may contain the following settings:

 - connection_string: Mandatory.
-A postgresql connection string of the database containing product attributes.
+A postgresql connection string of the database containing product properties.
 The default is the empty string, which will connect to the default database for the user invoking muninn.
 See psycopg documentation for the syntax.